or “What This is All About”

 “It IS baseball season,” the officer said and I immediately realized the charges weren’t going to be limited to failure to wear a face covering in a public space.

 I started to wonder about Fulgencio’s dry cleaning and whether I had ever brought it back to him.
 I still don’t know that.
 But I know he hadn’t lied to me.
 There was no Fiesta de la Muerte de los Traidores.
 That much was true.
 As we turned onto the Avenue where the monuments to the men who never existed once stood I began to remember what transpired before I ended up in that lot across the road from The Diamond.
 I was on a riverboat.
 Lincoln was there.
 And his wife Mary Todd.
 And Grant too.
-And Steward.
+And Seward.
 And, for some reason, the Marquis de Chambrun.
 There were many other people as well who seemed to be military officers and government officials.
 The U.S. Navy Band was on stage playing.

 “No, this isn’t real,” I said but no one so much as looked in my direction.
 “You’re not real,” I said in a louder voice, “You never existed!
 This never happened!”
 Still, no response from anyone.
 It was as if they couldn’t see or hear me.

 When the Band finished playing “La Marseillaise” Lincoln took to the stage to ask them to play a song they apparently discussed earlier.
 “This tune is now Federal property, It’ll be good to show the rebels that, with us in power, they will be free to hear it again!” he said and the band began to play.
 The crowd clapped along as they did.
 And they sang.